CloudCannon/starter-components/README.md

 These may also have some of the same width / alignment settings as the sections, or they may inherit the width / alignment settings from their parent section.

+## Styling

+Currently, styles are implemented using flex.
+Where possible, use css variables and define these in `components/shared/styles/global.scss`, which will allow users to retheme the component library easily.